 Vibrators in particular are our most recommended tool for external clitoral stimulation, used in solo and couples play.
 When used together, you can have your partner hold the vibrator against your clitoris and instruct them on the motions you may like.
 They can be used in addition to oral sex, traced around other parts of the body, and even circled around the head of a partner’s penis for arousal.
-We highly recommend the Le Wand Massager, or the Womanizer Premium for their diversity and range of sensation.
+We recommend the Touch X, or the Womanizer Premium for their diversity and range of sensation.
 They make for both beginners and experienced toys, and ones that are easily incorporated into partnered sex.
-Make sure to combine them with a water-based lube like GoLove CBD to ensure the vulva’s tissues are protected from friction.
+Make sure to combine them with a water-based lubeto ensure the vulva’s tissues are protected from friction.

 Penetration is an option, not a necessity

 Penetration is not the definition of sexual intimacy, it’s an optional portion!
 An amazing sexual experience can consist of a calm night with your partner, starting off with a intimate & erotic touch, giving feedback on the strokes and rhythms that feel good to you.
 Oral sex can be the star of the show, while even incorporating a vibrator, giving endless ways of exploring your pleasure together.
 The best part?
 As a couple, you get to define what sexual intimacy means to you.
 Be open, communicate, and get creative!